 “Winners never quit, and quitters never win!”

-This could be heard in any high school locker room across the country.
+This can be heard in any high school locker room across the country.
 There’s so much pressure placed on young athletes to win.
 Are teenagers pushing themselves too hard, too soon?

 Unfortunately, too many are.
 And this pressure is causing too many high school sports injuries.

 Overtraining has become a widespread problem for teenage athletes in the uber-competitive and increasingly specialized reality of youth sports.

 “I can tell you that overtraining is an epidemic for today’s athlete,” says Frank Velasquez, Jr. ATC, CSCS, the Director of Sports Performance for the Allegheny Health Network in Pittsburgh, PA.

 Much of the problem stems from the changing nature of youth sports.
 Unlike teenagers a generation ago, who participated in two or three different sports, today’s young athletes tend to specialize in only one sport from a young age.